amanda-mitchell/suppress-eslint-errors/README.md

 ## Examples

-Suppress all rule violations in the `index.js` file, using a custom comment:
+Suppress all errors in the `index.js` file, using a custom comment:

 ```bash
 npx suppress-eslint-errors ./index.js --message="TODO: Issue #123"